Coronavirus restrictions in Madrid, Catalonia, Andalusia, Galicia and the rest of the CCAA - BCFocus

 In any case, there are limitations that have remained common in all places, such as the use of a mask or the minimum standards in the hotel sector (again, with visible differences between a territory and another).

-Below, we review the measures taken in each region today and after the end of the alarm state:
+Next, we review the measures adopted in each region today and after the end of the state of alarm:

 Andalusia

-– In Andalusia, there is no longer a curfew or perimeter closure, but municipalities with more than 5,000 inhabitants with an incidence of more than 1,000 cases per 100,000 inhabitants will be closed (this will not be the case in Montefrío , Granada, where the TSJA decided not to authorize the closure of the perimeter).
+– In Andalusia, there is no longer a curfew or perimeter closure, but municipalities with more than 5,000 inhabitants will be closed with an incidence of more than 1,000 cases per 100,000 inhabitants.

 – The region, which is in phase 1 of its transition plan to normality, allows the hotel industry to open until midnight, with a maximum of eight people per table inside and 10 outside .